urschrei/pyzotero/doc/index.rst

         :param dict item: a dict containing item data
         :rtype: Boolean

-        Returns a copy of the updated item, if successful.
+        Returns dict containing the status of the updated items, as above.
 Before calling this method, the use of :py:meth:`check_items()` is encouraged, in order to confirm that the item to be created contains only valid fields.

 Example: